r2d2butbetter/advent-of-code/README.md

 Welcome to my solutions for the Advent of Code 2024!
 This repository contains my personal solutions to the coding challenges presented in the Advent of Code event for the year 2024.

+__Note:__ I stopped doing the questions after day 16, as they got hard and uninteresting to me.

 ## What is Advent of Code

 [Advent of Code](https://adventofcode.com/) is an annual coding event that takes place in December.
 Every day from December 1st to December 25th, a new programming challenge is released.
 These challenges are a great way to improve your coding skills and have fun solving problems.